 Fort Sanders Regional Medical Center, in partnership with the Patricia Neal Rehabilitation Center, is our region’s only only comprehensive stroke and rehabilitation center.
 Fort Sanders Regional treats patients with the most complex strokes and perform clinical trials and procedures found nowhere else in our area.

-And only Fort Sanders Regional is home to the Patricia Neal Rehabilitation Center (PRNC), East Tennessee’s elite rehabilitation hospital for stroke, spinal cord and brain injury patients.
-PRNC is our region’s only stroke rehabilitation center accredited by CARF, the Commission on Accreditation of Rehabilitation Facilities.
+And only Fort Sanders Regional is home to the Patricia Neal Rehabilitation Center, East Tennessee’s elite rehabilitation hospital for stroke, spinal cord and brain injury patients.
+PNRC is our region’s only stroke rehabilitation center accredited by CARF, the Commission on Accreditation of Rehabilitation Facilities.

 When suffering a stroke, the paramedics told Little they were taking her to Fort Sanders Regional.
 After undergoing successful treatment, she says, “The paramedics said Fort Sanders Regional was the best for treating strokes.
 I’d read that on billboards, but I believe it now.
 We definitely believe it.”

 Quick access to Fort Loudoun Medical Center, an advanced primary stroke center, gave Tellico Plains resident Brenda Lee immediate access to a stroke diagnosis and specialized interventional care at Fort Sanders Regional.

 When interventional radiologist Keith Woodward, MD, repairs an aneurysm, Adam Hill stands beside him and hands him the instruments.
 But Hill, who works in the Fort Sanders Regional interventional radiology lab, learned what it’s like to be the patient when he experienced a brain aneurysm.

 Stroke patient regains mobility and function through three weeks of therapy at Patricia Neal.